PhotoPay/ppcloud-ios/README.md

 - userType

 userId must be unique for each user of your app.
 Organisation ID is the unique string ID of the organization which uses your app.
 User type can be _Person_, _Business_ or _Craft_, but _Person_ is typically used if not specified otherwise.

-In example, for Erste Bank Serbia, use _Matični broj klijenta_ as userId, string "EBS" as organizationId, and leave userType to default value.

 It's important to note that userId is never stored locally on the mobile device.
 The only user's data which is stored on the user's phone is MD5 hash of the userId, and it's only used for identifying documents which need to be uploaded until upload finishes, or until user deletes the document.